MariaCTocora/Transcriptomics-Amazonian-plant-ant/README.md

 Data analyses for Tocora et al (in preparation)
 ================
 Maria Tocora
-June, 2022
+Sept, 2023

 ## Data analyses for Tocora et al (in preparation): Transcriptomic analysis of cooperative behavior in a mutualistic ant-plant interaction

 ### Abstract:
-Some of the most well-studied mutualisms are ant-plant interactions, where partners benefit from each other with nutrition, protection, or dispersal.
-Even though we have knowledge of the ecology and evolution of these interactions, how mutualistic traits are molecularly regulated remains extensively overlooked.
-Here, we focused on investigating the molecular basis of bodyguard behavior in the ant species Allomerus octoarticulatus, which aggressively defends its host myrmecophyte, Cordia nodosa, against herbivores.
-We performed a de novo transcriptome assembly high-throughput RNA sequences from 14 ant colonies collected from the Peruvian Amazon.
-A total of 93,122 transcripts and 67,613 unigenes were generated and functionally annotated using BLAST with the UniProtKB dataset as the query.
-We obtained 136 Gene Ontology (GO) functional sub-groups in the three main GO categories: ‘biological process (86)’, ‘cell component (17)’ and ‘molecular function (31)’.
-We then analyzed genes that are differentially expressed between high- and low-quality bodyguards and between bodyguards and brood-care workers.
-We identified 11 differentially expressed genes between the best and worst bodyguards.
-Most of those genes were upregulated (9/11) in active bodyguards, including a gene with putative functions in cuticle formation, and a protein kinase gene.
-In the behavioral task comparison, we found 59 differentially expressed genes, most of which were upregulated in brood care workers (58/59), including a putative immunity-related gene and a vitellogenin gene.
-Our results provide insights into the molecular basis of ant-plant mutualisms and their molecular evolution.

-NOTE: Abstract for Evolution (2022) needs to be updated.
+Ant-plant symbioses are a classic example of mutualism in which ant ‘bodyguards’ defend myrmecophytic plants against enemies in exchange for nest sites and often food.
+Although the ecology of these interactions has been well studied, how this mutualism is molecularly regulated has been largely overlooked.
+Here, we investigated the molecular basis of bodyguard behavior in the ant species Allomerus octoarticulatus, which aggressively defends its host myrmecophyte, Cordia nodosa, against herbivores.
+Field observations in the Peruvian Amazon show variation among colonies in their symbiotic effectiveness.
+RNA-seq data unravel inter-colony variation in plant protection and mutualist quality is linked to gene and isoform expression.
+Transcriptomic analysis suggests signatures of task specialization between brood care (nurse) and bodyguard workers providing evidence of labor-dependent molecular expression.
+As well, our results suggest a condition-specific molecular landscape underlying this interaction as less cooperative partners also differ in immune-related genetic expression from ants actively engaging in cooperation.
+Finally, we find potential viral infections may explain some of the variations in ants’ willingness to reciprocate the mutualistic interaction.
+Altogether, our study provides insights into the molecular basis of defense mutualisms, enabling the identification of mechanisms driving cooperative investment.

 ### Description of pipeline, relevant folders in parentheses:
  1. De novo transcriptome assembly (./De_novo_assembly/):